 - Your template will be saved, and any new samples created from this template will have this new field.
 Note that existing samples that were created from this template will not be automatically updated.
 You can update the samples by clicking "yes" on the Update existing samples popup; you can also update all samples or specific samples later, as described lower down on this page.

-View all Samples Created from a Template
+View all Samples created from a Template

 When viewing a template, scroll down to the bottom to see a list of all samples created from that template.
-You can also perform a search, or use advanced search to view samples owned by a specific user.
+You can also perform a search, or use advanced search to view samples owned by a specific individual.